wAaron/atlas-examples/metamon/README.md

 3. This creates an AMI with a functioning Django web app that uses Consul for service discovery/configuration and health checking.

-_\** The Packer build will fail saying `* Bad source '/packer/app': stat /packer/app: no such file or directory ` until you complete the next step as there is a [provisioner](ops/site.json#L65) in the [ops/site.json](ops/site.json) Packer template that is expecting the application to already be linked.
+_\** The Packer build will fail saying `* Bad source '/packer/app': stat /packer/app: no such file or directory ` until you complete the next step as there is a [provisioner in the ops/site.json](ops/site.json#L65) Packer template that is expecting the application to already be linked.
 If you take that provisioner out, it would work, but you're just going to need it back in there after you link your application in the next step._

-Step 3: Link your application code
+Step 3: Link your Application Code
 -------------------------
 1. You'll now want to link up your actual Metamon application code to Atlas so that when you make any code changes, you can `vagrant push` them to Atlas and it will rebuild your AMI automatically.
 To do this, simply run `vagrant push` in the [root]() directory of your project where the Vagrant file is.
 This will send your Metamon application code to Atlas, which is everything in the [app](app) directory.
 Link the metamon application and build configuration by clicking on your metamon build configuration under the [Builds tab](https://atlas.hashicorp.com/builds) of your Atlas account, then "Links" in the left navigation.
 Complete the form with your Atlas username, `metamon` as the application name, and `/app` as the destination path.
   1. ![Links](screenshots/links.png?raw=true)